Complete ID Identity Theft Protection Cost & Pricing Plans 2024

 First off, if you’re new to identity monitoring services, most core features are similar from provider to provider.
 That’s why pricing plays a big role in whether or not we recommend a service at SafeHome.org.
 After all, why pay more when you don’t have to?

-In Complete ID’s case, I found that price was a factor.
-Complete ID is a little cheaper than comparable IDShield packages or ID Watchdog plans, two close competitors.
+In Complete ID’s case, we found that price was a factor.
+Complete ID is cheaper than comparable LifeLock plans – or at least it was when it was still accepting new memberships.
 But it’s not a huge savings.
-There’s also the fact that in order to sign up for Complete ID, you actually need a Costco membership.
-This is great for Costco members (and for anyone who’s been thinking of signing up with Costco), but maybe not a whopping incentive to dump your Sam’s Club membership.
+There’s also the fact that in order to sign up for Complete ID, you actually needed a Costco membership, which starts from $65 a year.

 Complete ID Dark Web Surveillance